anthonyyangdev/omm-csv-parser/README.md

 # Parse OMM CSV

-> A csv filter tool for the csv downloaded from Canvas for CS 3110 TAs and sections.
+> A csv filter tool for the OMM csv downloaded from Canvas for CS 3110 TAs and sections.

 ## Requirements

 In the spirit of CS3110, this project was written in OCaml and thus requires OCaml to build the executable.
-However, a transpiled Node.js version is also available in the `node` directory in case OCaml is not obtainable.
+However, a transpiled Node.js version and a compressed version of that is also available in the `node` directory in case OCaml is not obtainable.

 ### For OCaml users